Childhood Cancer Fertility Project

 - Access to fertility testing and tailored counselling to help patients and their families understand and explore the options that are available to them

 - Addressing an identified gap in knowledge and resources for healthcare professionals by empowering them to inform their patients about fertility options open to them, and refer them to an appropriate service.

 The Childhood Cancer Fertility Project responds to the requirements of cancer patients/survivors as well as healthcare professionals, fulfilling an unmet need for clear information and access to tailored fertility services.

 It represents an important step forward in delivering a new service that can provide life-changing opportunities for future parenthood never before available to these groups in this country, in what is hoped will be a catalyst for the eventual foundation of a comprehensive new national fertility preservation programme for Ireland.

-Call our Cancer Support Line on 1800 200 700 during work hours to find out more about the Childhood Cancer Fertility Project.
+Call our Irish Cancer Society's Support Line on 1800 200 700 during work hours to find out more about the Childhood Cancer Fertility Project.